 Bob Holly had come across what Al Snow said and was in complete disagreement, as he expressed on a podcast he did with The Two Man Power Trip.

-Bob carries on with the statement, “Al was really upset with me about it and Bill was kind of on the fence about it and I said, ‘Well why didn’t you guys step in and stop me if you guys thought it was so bad?’
-Mind you, when I had cracked vertebra in my neck and when I went and did that episode for MTV I was in a lot of pain.
-They sent me to L.A. and then I had to go to San Antonio and I stepped in that ring because they told me to and WWE basically sent me there to get in and be part of that show and wrestle and do what I did and I got in the ring with a cracked vertebra.
-People are going to get upset because I gave Matt a black eye and a bloody lip when I could have just taken one bump wrong or moved in the wrong way and could have been paralyzed just that quick and yet I still went out and did my job and never complained about it or anything.
+Bob carries on with the statement, “Al was really upset with me about it, and Bill was kind of on the fence about it, and I said, ‘Well, why didn’t you guys step in and stop me if you guys thought it was so bad?’
+Mind you, when I had a cracked vertebra in my neck, and when I went and did that episode for MTV, I was in a lot of pain.
+They sent me to L.A., and then I had to go to San Antonio, and I stepped in that ring because they told me to, and WWE basically sent me there to get in and be part of that show and wrestle and do what I did, and I got in the ring with a cracked vertebra.
+People are going to get upset because I gave Matt a black eye and a bloody lip when I could have just taken one bump wrong or moved in the wrong way and could have been paralyzed just that quick, and yet I still went out and did my job and never complained about it or anything.
 It is just funny to listen to how people get upset because somebody got a black eye and a bloody lip.”

-Bob does stand by Matt in support of what he is going through, “Me and Matt are cool and I hate what he is going through right now and it is a terrible thing he has to deal with because he is such a nice guy and a good person and I just hate what he is going through.”
+With Matt Cappotelli struggling through his cancer diagnosis, Bob Holly stood by in support of what he was going through.
+“Me and Matt are cool, and I hate what he is going through right now, and it is a terrible thing he has to deal with because he is such a nice guy and a good person, and I just hate what he is going through.”